r0ckitj0n/whimsicalfrog/documentation/technical/WHIMSICALFROG_FULL_DOCUMENTATION.md

 ## Backend (PHP) Conventions

 - Use the centralized `Database` utilities from `api/config.php` and `includes/`.
-- New endpoints should follow the JSON response conventions documented in `documentation/FUNCTION_CONSOLIDATION_COMPLETE.md`.
+- New endpoints should follow the JSON response conventions summarized in `documentation/technical/CONSOLIDATION_PROJECT_SUMMARY.md`.

 ## Tooling & Scripts